geekarist/tnpr/README.md

 ## Installation

-Download the latest APK _on your Android device_ in [Releases](https://todo).
-Open it using your Android file manager and install it.
+- Open [Releases](https://github.com/geekarist/tnpr/releases) _on your Android device_
+- Look at the "Assets" of the latest release
+- Download the `.apk` file
+- Open the downloaded file
+- Install it